Wisconsin Soybean and Corn Disease Update – August 2, 2021

 Figure 7.
 Probability of Breaking Even Based on Data from Across the U.S. (VT Application Timing)

 What About Silage Corn and Ear Rot?
 When it comes to ear rot control and reducing the accumulation of mycotoxins in grain or silage corn, fungicide application should be made when white silks are out.
 Spores of fungicide that generally cause mycotoxin issues in the grain portion of corn will infect the plant through silks.
-Thus, apply fungicides during silking or with 5-10 days after silking starts, can be beneficial.
-Note though that if the goal is to target mycotoxin production and reduce deoxynivalenol (DON) accumulation in the grain portion of the plant, products containing a DMI component should be used.
-Results where QoI + DMI products were used on silage corn can be found in our 2019 Fungicide Test Summary.
+Thus, apply fungicides during silking or within 5-10 days after silking starts, can be beneficial.
+Note that if the goal is to target mycotoxin production and reduce deoxynivalenol (DON) accumulation in the grain portion of the plant, products containing a DMI component should be used.
+Results where QoI + DMI products were used on silage corn can be found in our 2019 Fungicide Test Summary and again in our 2020 Fungicide Test Summary.

 Finally, be aware that in some cases, application of fungicide in combination with nonionic surfactant (NIS) at growth stages between V8 and VT in hybrid field corn can result in a phenomenon known as arrested ear development.
 The damage is thought to be caused by the combination of NIS and fungicide and not by the fungicide alone.
 To learn more about this issue, you can CLICK HERE and download a fact sheet from Purdue Extension that covers the topic nicely.
 Considering that the best response out of a fungicide application seems to be between VT-R2, and the issues with fungicide plus NIS application between V8 and VT, I would suggest holding off for any fungicide applications until at least VT.
 If you want to spray earlier than VT, keep the NIS out of the tank!